ariyan6467/assignment-eight/B12-A08-Hero-Apps/readme.md

 - Include a title and subtitle following the Figma design.

-#### Search and States

-- Display the total number of apps on the left and a search bar on the right.
-- `Implement live search functionality`
-  - filters apps by title as the user types.
-  - Search will be case-insensitive
-  - If no app matches, display a “No App Found” message.

 #### App Section

-- Display all apps from the JSON data.
-- Each app card should include:
-  - App title
-  - Image
-  - Download count
-  - Average rating
 - Clicking on an app card should navigate to the App Details page.

 ---